 Review: Byer of Maine TriLite Stool

 I'd been on the hunt for the right camping chair for a long time.
-I wanted one for camping, but also for bank fishing and even for occasional events like outdoor festivals, or waiting in line for concert tickets.
+I wanted one for camping, but also for bank fishing, taking breaks on land when kayaking, and even for occasional events like outdoor festivals, or waiting in long lines for concert tickets.

 Of course you can buy an ordinary camping chair cheaply at any discount store.
 But the reason I'd been searching for so long was that I wanted one with a magical and elusive combination of attributes.